-Trust Divisions and Specialties should take responsibility for reviewing the appropriateness of all Clinical Audits, and ensures that the Trust is participating in all it mandatory national audits and NCEPOD studies, as well as signing off the Divisional Clinical Audit forward plan.
-Each Clinical Audit registration should be assessed by the Division / Specialty at their Governance meetings under the agenda item 'Clinical Audit'.
-The minutes of these meetings will show evidence that the audit has been considered and whether the Clinical Audit project is viable and worthwhile.
-The meetings will keep a log of all Clinical Audit activity and will monitor each stage of the audit; data collection, reporting, action planning and more importantly changes required as a result of the audit to improve patient care.
+Trust Divisions and Specialties should take responsibility for reviewing the appropriateness of all Clinical Audits and ensures that the Trust is participating in all it mandatory national audits and NCEPOD studies.
+Each Clinical Audit registration should be assessed by the relevant specialty audit lead for the area where the audit is taking place.

+The meetings should keep a log of all Clinical Audit activity and will monitor each stage of the audit; data collection, reporting, action planning and more importantly changes required as a result of the audit to improve patient care.
 The Divisional / Specialty meetings will also take full responsibility for reviewing their national audit / local audit / NCEPOD compliance and ensuring that audits are undertaken within the outlined timescales and that they can evidence learning as a result of every audit activity undertaken.